 - All students over age 2 are required to wear cloth face coverings at all times while on school property except while eating, drinking or carrying out other activities that make that preclude use of face coverings.
 If someone is unable to wear a face covering due to health reasons, they will be asked to join their classes remotely.

 - The face covering will need to cover the nose and mouth at all times while on campus.
-The only time face masks can be taken off are during eating, drinking, or engaging in physical activity (when Scholars are kept 6 feet apart).
+The only time face masks can be taken off are during eating, drinking, or engaging in physical activity (when Scholars are kept over 6 feet apart).

 - Respiratory etiquette of appropriately covering cough and sneeze will be taught and reinforced.